Session 2 - Module A: Advanced LangChain Patterns¶

 )

-# Step 2: Validate analysis quality
+# Step 2: Validate data analysis quality

 validation_result = self.llm.invoke(